joshcanhelp/josh-to-11/content/post/2020/0000-00-00-auth0-plus-wp-json-api.md

 In this example we're going to allow creating posts under the current user's account and editing them, so we'll add:

-- `publish:posts` with a description of "Publish posts for the current user"
+- `publish_posts` with a description of "Publish posts for the current user"
-- `edit:posts` with a description of "Edit posts for the current user"
+- `edit_posts` with a description of "Edit posts for the current user"

 ![WP REST API setup in Auth0](/_images/2020/12/wp-rest-api-auth0-setup.png)